 What are macros?

-Is there a limit on how many carbs you can consume each day?
-Yes, you’ll need to restrict your carb intake to between 20-50 grams of net carbs per day.
+You’ll need to restrict your carb intake to between 20-50 grams of net carbs per day.
 People often start out with 20g per day to get the body into Ketosis quickly and jumpstart the fat burning.
 Some people then add back in 10-30g of net carbs per day to maintain the weight loss.
-It is not recommended that you eat more than 50g per day, if you want to keep the weight off.
+It is not recommended that you eat more than 50g per day if you want to keep the weight off.

-What is the difference between the carb amount and the net carb amount?
-The way you calculate net carbs is to take the total amount of carbohydrate in a food and subtract the indigestible fiber, because our body can’t digest it or get any energy from it.
-So if a recipe calls for 1/4 cup almond flour, the net carb amount would be 3g because the total carb amount is 6g and the amount of fiber is 3g.
+Carbs and "Net Carbs" are not the same things.
+The way you calculate net carbs is to take the total amount of carbohydrates in a food and subtract the indigestible fiber because our body can’t digest it or get any energy from it.
+So if a recipe calls for ¼ cup almond flour, the net carb amount would be 3g because the total carb amount is 6g and the amount of fiber is 3g.

-How is the Keto diet different from the classic Low Carb diet?
 Keto is much more restrictive than the standard Low Carb diet.
-Both diets decrease the amount of carbohydrate that you consume, but each diet treats protein and fat differently.
+Both diets decrease the amount of carbohydrates that you consume, but each diet treats protein and fat differently.
 The Keto diet changes your focus onto fat and the Low Carb diet increases the amount of protein that you eat.
 Both diets will help you lose weight, but Keto will help you do it faster.

 But you can understand the confusion.
 Like people and snowflakes, everyone does Keto in their own special way.
 There are about 8 different flavors of the Keto diet and I’ll tell you something about each one.
 So get comfy, because there is a LOT to say about the Ketogenic diet.